 Lawsin's argument hinges on the application of Newton's Second Law, which states that force is equal to mass times acceleration (F = ma).
 He posits that if god, the soul or consciousness were non-material and had no mass, it would not experience force or acceleration, and thus could not exist independently of the physical body.
 Thus, when the mass is equal to zero (m=0), then the Force F will be zero as well.
 Without force there will be no motion.

-Consequently, upon death, while the body ceases to function, the soul remains at the location of death.
-Given the Earth’s orbit around the sun, the soul would be left floating in space as the Earth moves away from the position of the deceased.
+Consequently, upon death, while the physical body ceases to function, the soul would remain stationary at the location of death.
+Given the Earth's continuous orbit around the sun, the soul would effectively be left in space as the Earth progresses along its trajectory.

 By leveraging Newton’s Second Law, it provides a comprehensive understanding of the interactions, or lack thereof, between the soul and the physical world.
 Through this computation, the ongoing dialogue between metaphysical concepts and empirical science, offers new insights into one of humanity’s oldest questions.